 Life is full of obstacles.
-They can be as simple as getting out of the bed in the morning, or as arduous as writing the perfect physician assistant application essay.
-Most of the time the biggest obstacle is ourselves.
+They can be as simple as getting out of bed in the morning or as arduous as writing the perfect PA school application essay.
+Most of the time, the biggest obstacle is ourselves (affiliate link).
 The excuses that we create to avoid doing the things that matter most.
-This is true […]
+This is […]

 Archives for 2012